divyamer066-png/Learning-C/README.md

 - Student_grade_calculator.c - The code *calculates* the sum of input marks, computes their percentage, and *assigns* a grade using `if‑else` conditions.

 - Perfect_num.c - The code checks whether a number is perfect or not.

+- Addmatrix.c  - The code adds two matrices *a* and *b* of the same dimensions by summing corresponding elements and storing the result in matrix *c*, then prints the resultant matrix.